Graduate Research; Music History

 - Introduction to Research in Music

-- M.L.S., Music Librarianship, State University of New York (Buffalo) School of Informatics
+- M.L.S., Music Librarianship, School of Informatics, State University of New York- Buffalo

 Prof. Gerber is Mason’s music and theater librarian, and teaches the core course in music research and bibliography for master’s students.
-He regularly presents papers at scholarly conferences, including overseas presentations in Amsterdam, Oslo, and Vienna.
-His primary area of musicological interest is music in 19th-century American culture but he is always on the lookout for interesting treasures tucked away in special collections and archives.
-Prof. Gerber is also the book review editor for Music Reference Services Quarterly.
+He has spoken at several scholarly conferences, including overseas presentations in Amsterdam, Oslo, and Vienna.
+His primary area of musicological interest is music in 19th-century American culture.
+He produces Music in the Lobby concerts at Fenwick Library, featuring Mason School of Music students.
+Prof. Gerber was also the book review editor for Music Reference Services Quarterly for several years.

-Prof. Gerber studied music theory, composition, and electronic music long ago with Kenneth Gaburo, Pauline Oliveros, Roger Reynolds, and Robert Erickson, and later, musicology with Christopher Gibbs, Michael Long, James Currie, and Olivia Mattson.
+Prof. Gerber studied music theory, composition, and electronic music long ago with composers Kenneth Gaburo, Pauline Oliveros, Roger Reynolds, and Robert Erickson, and much later, musicology with Christopher Gibbs, Michael Long, James Currie, and Olivia Mattis.
 He taught music courses previously at SUNY-Buffalo.
 Before becoming a librarian, he spent 20+ years in operations management with non-profit museums and arts organizations in northern Minnesota.

 Contact Prof. Gerber: email@example.com